grassrootseconomics/docs.grassecon.org/docs/faq.md

     * **Increase trade:** increase your daily sales and customers; and to save more National Currency for needs outside the community.
     * **Reduce Informal debt:** instead of trading increase your daily sales and customers; and to save more National Currency for needs outside the community.
     * **Strengthen local markets:** create a strong community network and market (allowing people to meet, share ideas, trade goods and services and to launch group programs and initiatives).
     * **Community participation:** enable greater participation in community events
 * What are the benefits of creating CICs?
     * **Leverage:** By committing resources backing CIC you create a credit (with no interest) against your future production and multiply your purchasing power.
     * **Share holders:** Because CICs derive their value from social backing (acceptance of goods and services) - by holding CICs members hold a share of a fiscal commons.
 This gives holders a stake in the local economy.
     * **Traceability:** Since people and even donors can see anonymous trading data they can choose to support a CIC that is supporting a community in need.
 CIC's can in turn be purchased by humanitarian orgs and redistributed to both help empower and support vulnerable communities.
 * Why is it important to keep CICs circulating?
     * The more CICs are exchanged among members, the more it they develop the local economy.
 If they stops circulating, they stops helping people trade.
 As much as anyone spends a CIC they should also be accepting CIC for any goods or services to support the community.
     * The impact a CIC has on the local community and economy is higher the more CICs are used (multiplier effect).
 * Trade Balance (TB)
-    * TB can be defined as the amount of CIC spent by the amoutn of CIC received for goods and services minus the amount they have spent.
+    * TB can be defined as the amount of CIC spent by the amount of CIC received for goods and services minus the amount they have spent.
 The goal for good circulation is to maintain a 0 trade balance.
 Voucher Issuing Members wishing to leave the network should also come back to a zero trade balance before leaving.
     * A TB less than zero represents a situation where they have spent more than they have accepted back and are therefore in debt to the community and should accept more CIC.
     * While a TB greater than zero would represent having received more CIC than they have spent and the user should spend more CIC in the community.

 ## Running a Business

 * How do I top-up my CIC once I have used it?
     * Try to buy using your CIC each day and try to sell your goods with CIC each day.
 Balance your purchases and sales.